pika/pika/docs/examples/tls_server_authentication.rst

 =============================
 This examples demonstrates a TLS session with RabbitMQ using server authentication.

-It was tested against RabbitMQ 3.6.10, using Python 3.6.1 and pre-release Pika `0.11.0`

 Note the use of `ssl.PROTOCOL_TLSv1_2`.
 The recent versions of RabbitMQ disable older versions of SSL due to security vulnerabilities.